 Treatment options for childhood juvenile granulosa cell tumors include the following:

-- Surgery.
-As many as 90% of children with juvenile granulosa cell tumors will have low-stage disease (stage I) by International Federation of Gynecology and Obstetrics (FIGO) criteria and are usually curable with unilateral salpingo-oophorectomy alone.
+As many as 90% of children with juvenile granulosa cell tumors will have low-stage disease (stage I) by Fédération Internationale de Gynécologie et d’Obstétrique (FIGO) criteria.
+These patients are usually curable with unilateral salpingo-oophorectomy alone.

 Childhood Sertoli-Leydig Cell Tumors